revou-fsse-feb25/milestone-1-faisalfirdaus/README.md

 ## Overview

-This is a simple personal website designed to showcase a professional portfolio, provide information about the owner, and allow visitors to contact them.
-The website follows semantic HTML principles for better accessibility and SEO.
+This is a personal portfolio website designed to showcase My professional profile, projects, and contact information.
+The website provides a comprehensive view of the developer's skills, expertise, and recent work, serving as a digital resume and professional showcase.

 ## Features Implemented